nrupprecht/GFlow/GFlowSim/Configuration files.md

     Attraction: [acceleration]

-### Fill Areas.
+### Particle Filling.

 This is the most useful, flexible, and complex way to create particles.
-Basically, some volume (area, hypervolume) is filled with particles, which are then relaxed so that they are not overlapping too much, and are assigned velocities.
+Basically, some volume (area, hypervolume) has particles added to it.
+There are several types of fills.

+The first is **Fill: Area**.
+This fills an area with particles by picking positions uniformly.
 The types, velocities, radii, etc. for the particles can all be specified in different ways.
 The bounds of the area to be filled *must* be specified, as well as information on how many particles should be added.
-The header is just **Fill-area**, which takes no parameters.
+There should be no parameters.
 The body specifies how to create particles.

 **Bounds**: The bounds can either be specified in the same format as the simulation bounds, or by